top of page

 Neighborhood Identity & Amenities

-Neighborhood identity and amenities include recording the history of the Barrio in a book called Amarillo Barrio Historical District: Past, Present, and Future, which was published in 2018.
+Neighborhood identity and amenities include the first Barrio monument to be moved to the pocket park and a 2nd monument is in the works.
+Park planned to be completed in 2024.
+We recorded the history of the Barrio in a book called Amarillo Barrio Historical District: Past, Present, and Future, which was published in 2018.
 A colorful outdoor historical mural was painted at the 10th Avenue underpass where five Barrio historical sites are featured on the south side and Center City sites are on the north side.
 A Barrio historical map was designed and distributed in 2019, which includes 12 churches, 23 historical sites, and 18 business and organization sponsor logos.
 Fifty street toppers and nine oval signs were installed in December 2020 to welcome everyone to El Barrio at the main corridors.

 Neighborhood Identity & Amenities